TomAs-1226/Ornimetrics-AI/pc_demo/README.md

 - Point cloud: `.ply` or `.pcd` (requires `open3d`)

 Controls allow setting species, optional bounding box, seeding a known bird, or forcing enrollment.
+If `best.pt` exists in the repo root and `ultralytics` is installed, the demo can auto-detect species/bbox from the uploaded RGB image; a manual fallback is always available.
 The output panel shows the decision (DISPENSE/ENROLL/DENY), distances, quality score, and cooldown state.
-Debug panes render the RGB with bbox, depth crop stats, and point count.
+Debug panes render the RGB with bbox, depth crop stats (dtype/min/max/valid percent), and point count.

+Depth handling notes:
+- Depth PNGs are decoded with `cv2.IMREAD_UNCHANGED`; uint16 values are assumed to be millimeters and converted to meters automatically.
+- If segmentation returns zero points, the pipeline falls back to the raw valid depth crop to avoid erroneous `no_points` denials.

 ## Firebase (optional)